hkim-etri/ExplainMeetSum/README.md

 ![](img/model_structure.png)

-The figure shows an overall architecture of the proposed Multi-DYLE for the case of $M$ = 2.
+The figure shows the overall architecture of the Multi-DYLE for the case of $M$ = 2.

 ### Dependency
 Install dependencies via: